UrszulaCzerwinska/DeconICA/docs/Icasso.md

 >  Most Stable Transcriptome Dimension (MSTD) - ranking of independent components based on their stability in multiple ICA computation runs and define a distinguished number of components corresponding to the point of the qualitative change of the stability profile

 This measure is not essential for [`deconICA`](https://github.com/UrszulaCzerwinska/DeconICA) as in the package we follow strategy of *overdecomposition*.
-However, it is usefull to know the MSTD that as it is described in [@Kairov2017] to characterise the data and estimate the numbers of components needed for *overdecomposition*.
+However, it is useful to know the MSTD that as it is described in [@Kairov2017] to characterize the data and estimate the numbers of components needed for *overdecomposition*.

-Thus, we advise to use the matlab imprementation of fastICA `fastica++` included in [`deconICA`](https://github.com/UrszulaCzerwinska/DeconICA) in order to enjoy the full functionalities of fastICA, icasso and MSTD.
+Thus, we advise to use the matlab implementation of fastICA `fastica++` included in [`deconICA`](https://github.com/UrszulaCzerwinska/DeconICA) in order to enjoy the full functionalities of fastICA, icasso and MSTD.

 ## I have Matlab on my computer